-13.1.1 The Environmental Protection Agency Regulations and the Appendices applicable thereto, governing Standards of Performance for New Stationary Sources (40 CFR Part 60 and Appendices) designated in Parts 13.2 and 13.3 are incorporated by reference as they exist in 40 CFR Part 60 (July 1, 2015), as amended by the word or phrase substitutions given in Part 13.4.
+13.1.1 The Environmental Protection Agency Regulations and the Appendices applicable thereto, governing Standards of Performance for New Stationary Sources (40 CFR Part 60 and Appendices) designated in Parts 13.2 and 13.3 are incorporated by reference as they exist in 40 CFR Part 60 (July 1, 2024), including all amendments to each Subpart unless specifically excluded, as amended by the word or phrase substitutions given in Part 13.4.
 References for specific documents containing the complete text of subject regulations are given in Appendix C to these regulations.
 Authorities which are not delegable to Jefferson County Department of Health are also listed in Appendix C.